 LScD (Leicester Scientific Dictionary)

-August 2019 by Neslihan Suzen, PhD student at the University of Leicester (email@example.com)
+April 2020 by Neslihan Suzen, PhD student at the University of Leicester (email@example.comfirstname.lastname@example.org)

 Supervised by Prof Alexander Gorban and Dr Evgeny Mirkes

 This document provides the pre-processing steps for creating an ordered list of words from the LSC (Leicester Scientific Corpus) and the description of LScD (Leicester Scientific Dictionary).
-The dictionary is built to be used by Neslihan Suzen for her PhD project and to allow researchers accessible and reproducible data use for academic studies.
+This dictionary is created to be used in future work on the quantification of the meaning of research texts.
 R code for producing the dictionary from LSC and instructions for usage of the code are available in .
-The code can be also used for list of texts from other sources.
-In this case, amendments to the code may be required.
+The code can be also used for list of texts from other sources, amendments to the code may be required.

 LScD is an ordered list of words from texts of abstracts in LSC.The dictionary stores 974,238 unique words, is sorted by the number of documents containing the word in descending order.
 All words in the LScD are in stemmed form of words.
 The LScD contains the following information: